arangodb/docs/3.6/programs-arangod-env.md

     2. If `arangod` is running alongside other services on the same machine and thus sharing the RAM with them, one should limit the amount of memory using this environment variable.

+   This feature was implemented for Version 3.6.3 and is thus available in this and all following versions.